carolmarquesrr/carolmarquesrr/README.md

-Feel free to reach out to me for discussions on data analytics, programming, or even to play League of Legends! 😄🎉
+Feel free to reach out to me for discussions on data analytics, testing, programming, or even to play League of Legends! 😄🎉

 - 📍 Porto, Portugal